naveenvase/ParcelCo/README.md

 # Not ready for review yet #
 # Parse the Parcel Developer Notes #

-* This exercise is based on loosely coupled components and utilises dependency injection.
-It relies on .net core 2.1 framework.
+* This exercise is based on loosely coupled components.It utilises dependency injection, seperation of concerns, SOLID princples and strategy pattern.
+It relies on C#(7.1) and .net core 2.1 framework.
 It consists of
   * console app - Only a stub to run the library services
   * Unit Tests
   * library projects